 It is natural for your emotions and thoughts to go crazy at first: how will my body react to the treatment, how will I feel, how long will it last?

-At IVF-Spain, we have encountered women who were in the process of starting a family or had just started a fertility treatment when they received the devastating diagnosis and they all told us about the fear of not being able to have children once cancer has been cured.
+At IVF-Life, we have encountered women who were in the process of starting a family or had just started a fertility treatment when they received the devastating diagnosis and they all told us about the fear of not being able to have children once cancer has been cured.

 In today’s day and age, early diagnosis and good treatment methods allow a high rate of patients to successfully battle cancer.
 However, it is true that treatments such as chemotherapy or radiotherapy have a direct influence on future reproductive possibilities, as they directly affect the patient’s oocyte production.